ambihome-gmbh/asyncapi/README.md

 ## Test

-Assumes that a broker is running at `localhost:1883` with anonymous login enabled.

-For example run nanomq using docker:
+Run this before the mqtt tests

 ```
-docker run -d -p 1883:1883 emqx/nanomq:latest
+docker run -d -p 1883:1883 --name nanomq emqx/nanomq:latest
 ```

+(nanomq running in a container named nanomq is expected by the tests.)